 I still do not agree with the Issuer and would like to continue the dispute process.
 Can I pursue criminal charges against the guest?

 Yes, it can be an option.
 Challenge can be that many prosecutors may not have the resources or will to make such crimes a priority.
 The Merchants best option can be to file a civil lawsuit that may include causes of action of fraud, breach of contract and other related regulations.

 Please note that each country will have different laws and each specific case should be discussed with the lawyers

 I received a chargeback for a virtual credit card from an OTA.
 How should we proceed?

-When you receive a chargeback on the VCC, the best would be to contact the issuer of the VCC – the OTA, and try to resolve the dispute with them directly.
-VCC chargeback means that OTA refunded guest and for some reason claiming money back from you.
+When you receive a chargeback on the VCC, the best would be to contact the issuer of the VCC – the OTA and try to resolve the dispute with them directly.
+VCC chargeback means that OTA refunded the guest and for some reason claiming money back from you.

 Can we extend the deadline for the evidence submission that is stated in the notification email from 48 hours to longer?

 We put 48 hours and want properties to follow up asap as banks can set up evidence upload deadline from 7-65 days.
 In rare cases, but still can happen, the bank can suddenly change the deadline.
 This is why we want you to follow up the soonest, in order not to miss any deadline.